JeffLIrion/ha-input_number/README.md

 1. Its value can track other entities by way of a template.
 2. When its value is changed, it can run a script.

+It is also completely compatible with the built-in `input_number` integration, so it will not break your existing configuration.

 ## Configuration